jtmonroe/Cycle-Graph/README.md

     * ### not_ordered()
         * Tests if cycle is unordered.
 Returns false if not, true if it is unordered.

+    * ### __getitem__()
+        * Returns the value at the given position key.

     * ### value(), spin(), and position()
         * Returns the value, spin, and position of the standing node.

-    * ### next_value() and next_spin()
-        * Returns the value and spin of the node after the standing node.
+All have the option of entering an arguement of 'comp' to check the entries of the comparison node.
+Value and spin have the option of 'next' to check the next node.

     * ### steps()
         * Returns the total number of steps logged.

     * ### compare()
         * Compares the standing node and the next to see if they are comparable.
+User can also check the standing node and then compare node if the arguement 'comp' is entered.

 * ## Sorting Functions